Copyright in Performance

 4. Dance;

-5. Circus, variety acts or similar shows; and
+5. Circus, variety acts and similar shows; and

-Is it important to remember that as a performer, not all performances give rise to performance rights.
+Is it important to remember that as a performer, not all performances give rise to copyrights protections.
 Playing sports, contributions from teachers or students within an educational environment, and reporting items of news will not come under the protection of copyright as a performance.

-Performers have a number of rights against breaches of their copyright protections.
+Performers have rights with respect to taking steps to prevent breaches of their copyright protections.

 Unauthorised recordings